I changed the settings of the standard MacOS terminal!

 Transparent terminal background

-Therefore, the background will be transparent!
+So, let's make the background transparent!

-Change the opacity value to your liking.
+Change the Opacity value to your liking.

 (Example) Opacity 80%